-Transfers can be done between any two ports (source and destination), including memory-to-I/O, memory-to-memory, and I/O-to-I/O. Dual port addresses are automatically generated for each transaction and may be either fixed or incrementing/decrementing.
+memory-to-memory, and I/O-to-I/O. Dual port addresses are automatically generated for each transaction and may be either fixed or incrementing/decrementing.
 In addition, bit-maskable byte searches can be performed either concurrently with transfers or as an operation in itself.

-The Z80 DMA contains direct interfacing to, and independent control of, system buses, as well as sophisticated bus and interrupt controls.
-Many programmable features, including variable cycle timing and auto-restart, minimize CPU software overhead.
+The Z80C DMA contains direct interfacing to and independent control of system buses, as well as sophisticated bus and interrupt controls.
+Many programmable features, including variable cycle timing and autorestart, minimize CPU software overhead.
 They are especially useful in adapting this special-purpose transfer processor to a broad variety of memory, I/O and CPU environments.

-The Z80 DMA is an n-channel silicon-gate depletion-load device packaged in a 40-pin, plastic or ceramic DIP.
-It uses a single +5V power supply and the standard Z80 Family single-phase clock.
+The Z80C DMA is an n-channel silicon-gate depletion-load device and uses a single + 5 V power supply and the standard Z80C Family single-phase clock.